-Instructional Assistants (IAs) Sections, Office Hours (OH), and emails:
+Instructional Assistants (IAs) Contact and Office Hours:

 First week Office Hours will only be held Wednesday-Friday.
 You will get extra credit the first time you attend ANY office hours during the first 5 weeks of class to encourage you to seek help and engage with the material.